 Under the 2018 tax changes, Congress enacted the Tax Cuts and Jobs Act of 2017 (the "TCJA").
 The exemption amount was increased to roughly $11,200,000, indexed annually for inflation.
 2021, the estate and gift tax exemptions are $11,700,00.
-This means that you can leave up to $11,200,000 without incurring federal estate tax liability between now and 2025.
+This means that you can leave up to $11,700,000 without incurring federal estate tax liability between now and 2025.
 In 2025, the exemption amount will decrease to pre-2018 levels, which will be $5,490,000.
 For people who pass away in 2023, the exemption amount will be $12.92 million (it's $12.06 million for 2022).
 For a married couple, that comes to a combined exemption of $25.84 million.
 The marginal estate tax rate remained at 40%.
 Looking solely at the favorable tax climate and making no plans to avoid or minimize taxes for the future may be a mistake.

 In 2012, Congress and the President agreed to permanent estate transfer tax exemption revision that set the unified credit equivalent exemption at $5.25 million.
 In 2013, Congress indexed the exemption amount for inflation and set the maximum estate rate at 40%.
 The estate tax had been in flux since 2001 with provisions which were set to sunset at the end of 2012 unless Congress acted.
 The Estate tax has been settled, with the exception of the inflation indexing; however there may be upcoming changes in the tax law, including the Obamacare taxes, with President Trump's Inauguration.